alappiah/SavvySaver/README.md

 **[Elizabeth Avevor](https://github.com/Afful-yayra156)**
 - Created the project **Storyboard**
-- Assisted in developing the website's pages.
+- Assisted in selecting the website's pages.
 - Updated the frontend for three pages, including the **Settings Page**
 - Improved the **Login** and **Signup** pages. |

 **[Joel Ackam](https://github.com/contributor-profile)**
 - Created the project **Storyboard**
-- Helped in developing the website's pages. |
+- Helped in selecting the website's pages. |

 ## Contact